-At present we offer approximately 100 sections each year (including the summer quarter).
+At present we offer approximately 110 sections each year (including the summer quarter).
 As per our expansion plan listed above, this number will increase by 10% in three years and an additional 20% in the next six years.
 It will be impossible for us to operate successfully with the present number of full time faculty members.
+It is impossible for us to continue to pursue this expansion plan in the absence of increased support from the College and District.

 Full time faculty members are essential for 1) curriculum development 2) mentoring part time faculty and 3) representing the department in college level committees and 4) engaging in district level activities.
 We will desperately need all faculty replaced (back to a total of six) for the afore mentioned reasons, and most importantly, we will need a growth position in order to mitigate our low %FT ratio and to accommodate our high student waiting lists.